icedman/ashlar-code/README.md

-# Ashlar Code
+# AshlarCode

-Ashlar Code is a modern code editor built with the Flutter API.
-It is runs on native code and aims to be fast and smooth.
+AshlarCode is a modern code editor built with the Flutter API.
+It runs on native code and aims to be fast, smooth, and extensible.

 ## Features